areitan/Password_Generator/README_Password_Generator.md

 2. prompt box for number of characters
 3. confirm boxes for uppercase letters, lowercase letters, numbers, and symbols.
 4. Turned boxes into functions to write user preferences to console
-5. Added while loop to password length to force use to pick length within specified range.
+5. Added ```while``` loop to the ```getLength()``` fuction to force user to pick length within specified range and to make sure it's a number.
+6. I logged the result of each box to the console to make sure it was working propperly.

 ### Arrays

-1. I add an array for numbers beginning with 0 and ending at 9.
+1. I added an array for numbers beginning with 0 and ending at 9.
+I decided to make these strings so that the resulting password would come out correctly.
-2. I add an array for uppercase letters.
+2. I added an array for uppercase letters.
-3. I add an array for lowercase letters.
+3. I added an array for lowercase letters.
-2. I add an array for special characters.
+4. I added an array for special characters.
+5. I added an empty array to hold the character sets the user selected.
+6. I added an empty array to hold random characters selected for the password.

 ### Functions
+1. After building out my boxes and arrays, I started thinking about how to collect the information and turn that into a usable array for generating characters